itsarvindhere/heap/071. The Skyline Problem/Notes.md

 	then the value to be added will be (left,height)

-	When it is the "right" of a building and the current maximum height has changed then the value to be added will be (left, new maximum height)
+	When it is the "right" of a building and the current maximum height has changed then the value to be added will be (right, new maximum height)

 	When all buildings have ended and the heap is empty, it means we are at ground level.
-	So, the value to be added will be
+	So, the value to be added will be (x-axis val, 0)

 And finally, do not forget the "NOTE" in the problem - **There must be no consecutive horizontal lines of equal height in the output skyline.**